-Note 4 - Education Service and Support Provider
+Note 5 - Education Service and Support Provider

-Academica Broward, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting financial reporting and virtual education services.
+Academica Dade, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting and financial reporting and virtual education services.
 The agreement calls for a fee on a per student basis.

-The agreement continues through June 30, 2028, and unless terminated by the board have the option to renew for an additional five-year period.
-During the year ended June 30, 2024, the School incurred \$125,920 in fees of which approximately \$47,000 are included in accounts payable at year end.
+The agreement is with Pinecrest Academy, Inc. through June 30, 2028, and unless terminated by the board will have the option to renew for an additional five-year period.
+During the year ended June 30, 2024, the School incurred \$244,625 in fees.

-Note 5 - Transactions With Other Divisions of Pinecrest Academy, Inc.
+Note 6 - Transactions With Other Divisions of Pinecrest Academy, Inc.

-The School has received long term, non-interest bearing advances from Pinecrest Academy, Inc. with no stated maturity date.
-The following schedule provides a summary of changes in long-term advances for the year ended June 30, 2024:
+The School has made various long-term, non-interest bearing advances to other divisions of Pinecrest Academy, Inc. for working capital purposes.

+The following schedule provides a summary of changes in long-term advances to related parties for the year ended June 30, 2024:

-F Balance Balance 07/01/23 Increases Decreases 06/30/24 Due to Pinecrest Academy, Inc. \$ 98,674 \$ 1,326 \$ \$ 100,000 Total long term payables \$ 98,674 \$ 1,326 \$ \$ 100,000
+Balance Balance 07/01/23 Additions Collections 06/30/24 Pinecrest Academy, Inc. \$2,200,000 \$ - \$ - \$2,200,000 Total Long Term Receivables \$2,200,000 \$ - \$ - \$2,200,000

-Pinecrest Academy, Inc. charges its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-The School paid Pinecrest Academy, Inc. \$53,000 in connection with these charges during the year.
+Pinecrest Academy, Inc. charges all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+The School paid Pinecrest Academy, Inc. approximately \$77,175 in connection with these charges during the year.